-By signing this agreement, the Project commits to provide the necessary facility resources and manpower resources to the Experimenters, free of charge on a reasonable efforts basis.
+5.1.
+By signing this Agreement, the relevant parties of the WiSHFUL consortium commits to provide the necessary facility resources and manpower resources to the Experimenter, free of charge on a reasonable efforts basis.

-By signing this agreement, the Experimenter confirms that they have the necessary manpower resources to execute the Experiment.
+By signing this Agreement, the Experimenter confirms that it has the necessary manpower resources to timely execute the Experiment.